AngelicaGuimaraes/P3_click_pose/README.md

 #### First Pose Selected

-After selection, the user is presented with a pose from the Google sheets.
+After selection, the user is presented with a pose from the Google Sheets.
 The user is also asked whether he wants to practice another pose from the same category, with the option to choose between 'Yes' or 'No'.

 ![First Pose Selected](/assets/images/screen_capture_stretch.png)